openmrs-archive/openmrs-contrib-atlas-docker/README.md

 The simplest way to get started is the  **standalone** template:

 1. **Clone** this project from github into `/var/atlas` on your server: `git clone https://github.com/alexisduque/atlas-docker.git /var/atlas`
+2. **Configure** environnement variable, hostname, ports `binding in atlas.cfg`
 2. **Build** the image: `sudo ./launcher build atlas`
 5. **Start** the image: `sudo ./launcher start atlas`

-Note: you can add yourself to the Docker group if you wish to avoid `sudo` with `usermod -aG docker <your-user-name>`.
+Note 1: you can add yourself to the Docker group if you wish to avoid `sudo` with `usermod -aG docker <your-user-name>`.

+Note 2: you can build multiple atlas containers with different configurations, changing its name : `sudo ./launcher start atlas-first` and `sudo ./launcher start atlas-test`.

+### Configuration

+Rename atlas.cfg.sample to atlas.cfg and chaqnge values with your configuration :

+- `HTTP_PORT` : http port to access Atlas application
+- `SSH_PORT` : port number to ssh to the container
+- `HOST` : choose your container hostname
+- `MYSQL_PASSWORD` : root mysql pqssword
+- `API_KEY` : ID API key for Atlas
+- `SITE_KEY` : ID Site key for Atlas
+- `SAMPLE_DATA` : set 1 to load a sample dataset
+- `SERVER_URL` : atlas URL (for screen capture)
+- `SERVER_DATA` : URL to get JSON with markers

 ### Directory Structure